smartdevicelink/sdl_evolution/proposals/0292-improve-VDE-for-stable-frame-rate.md

 Because this approach does not change an existing API, and changes are inside of `VirtualDisplayEncoder` class, there's no impact to developers who use `VirtualDisplayEncoder`.

-Also note that developer can explicitly turn off this feature by setting `VideoStreamingParameters.stableFrameRate` to false.
+Also note that a developer can explicitly turn off this feature by setting `VideoStreamingParameters.stableFrameRate` to false.

 This proposal should be combined with "Add preferred FPS to VideoStreamingCapability" proposal, so that we can respect the preferred FPS value, which is specified by head unit.